Bishops' Conference of Indonesia: History

 Because of the war, the meeting of the Indonesian Bishops can not be held.
-On 26-30 April 1954 the Bishops' all over Java hold a meeting in Lawang.
+On 26–30 April 1954 the Bishops' all over Java hold a meeting in Lawang.
 There expressed a desire to hold a new conference for all bishops.
 A draft constitution prepared by Mgr.
 W. Schoemaker M.S.C.
 (Bishop Purwokerto) subsequently approved by Internuncio in Jakarta on January 31, 1955.
 Dated March 14, 1955 Mgr.
 W. Schoemaker M.S.C. appointed by the Internuncio as the chairman of MAWI for the next meeting.

-The meeting can be held on the 25th of October to 2 November 1955 in Bruderan, Surabaya and was attended by 22 bishops (of 25 bishops there).
+The meeting can be held on 25 October to 2 November 1955 in Bruderan, Surabaya, and was attended by 22 bishops (of 25 bishops there).
 This is the meeting of the Conference of Bishops from all over Indonesia, the first after the war.

 One important decision is that henceforth the Indonesian bishops' conference is called the Supreme Council of Bishops of Indonesia, abbreviated MAWI, a translation of the Raad van Kerkvoogden.
 The date is regarded as the founding date MAWI.
 In addition to the plenary session, it was decided to set up a small meeting that remains, to carry out daily tasks, which is called the Central Indonesian Bishops' Council, abbreviated DEWAP, which is chaired by Mgr.
 Albertus Soegijapranata, S.J.
 (Vicar Apostolic of Semarang).
-To improve the performance of its duties, established various " Committee "/PWI (Indonesian Bishops ' Committee) is a member of DEWAP (decided that DEWAP convene once a year) and that addressing one service area: PWI (Indonesian Bishops' Committee) Social, Catholic and Apostolic Action PWI layman, PWI Seminary and University, Education and Religion PWI, PWI catechesis People and Propagation of the Faith, PWI Press and Propaganda.
+To improve the performance of its duties, established various "Committee "/PWI (Indonesian Bishops ' Committee) is a member of DEWAP (decided that DEWAP convene once a year) and that addressing one service area: PWI (Indonesian Bishops' Committee) Social, Catholic and Apostolic Action PWI layman, PWI Seminary and University, Education and Religion PWI, PWI catechesis People and Propagation of the Faith, PWI Press and Propaganda.
 It was decided that DEWAP convene once a year.

 After Indonesia's independence the number of Catholics Indonesia increased considerably.
 So rapid development of Indonesian Catholic congregation, so that in a meeting in Girisonta, Ungaran, Central Java (9 to 16 May 1960) Indonesian bishops wrote a letter to Pope John XXIII, pleading for him to officially inaugurate the establishment of the Church hierarchy in Indonesia.
-Then by decree " Quod Christus Adorandus " dated January 3, 1961 Pope John XXIII inaugurated the establishment of the Church hierarchy in Indonesia.
+Then by decree "Quod Christus Adorandus" dated January 3, 1961 Pope John XXIII inaugurated the establishment of the Church hierarchy in Indonesia.

 Since 1987, the Supreme Council of Indonesian Bishops (MAWI) renamed the Bishops' Conference of Indonesia (KWI).
 KWI Leadership held by the Presidium of KWI.
 In the General Secretariat assembled all officials who helped facilitate the work of the Indonesian bishops' pastoral.

-On 15 May 2024, the newly renovated KWI building located in Cut Mutia St., Menteng, Jakarta was consecrated.
+On 15 May 2024, the newly renovated KWI building located in Cut Mutia St., Menteng, Jakarta, was consecrated.